 Our hope is that as we get closer to August 21, the media will take the subject of eye safety more seriously and communicate the proper and safe way to view a solar eclipse as carefully and unambiguously as possible.
 Too many eyes are at risk not to get this information right every single time.
 In the meantime, here’s what you need to know to stay safe on August 21:

-You must use special eclipse safety glasses or handheld solar viewers to view a partial eclipse, an annular eclipse, and the partial phases of a total eclipse.
+You must use special eclipse safety glasses or viewers to view a partial eclipse, an annular eclipse, and the partial phases of a total eclipse.
+(For the record, on August 21, the U.S. will have a total eclipse that will be partial most of the time within the path of totality and partial all of the time outside the path of totality.)
 Although it may be tempting to look directly at an eclipse with unprotected eyes when so much of the Sun is obscured, the small amount of light emitted during even a 99.9 percent partial eclipse is still dangerous.
 The only time it’s safe to look at a total eclipse without proper eye protection is during the very brief period of “totality” when the Sun is 100 percent blocked by the Moon.
-If you’re in a location where the eclipse won’t be total, there is never a time when it’s safe to look with unprotected eyes.
-(For the record, on August 21, we’ll have a total eclipse that will be partial most of the time within the path of totality and partial all of the time outside the path of totality.)
+If you’re not located within the narrow path of totality where the eclipse will become total for a very brief period of time, there is never a time when it’s safe to look with unprotected eyes.

 Be Wary of Phony Glasses